905j/905j/README.md

 ---

-## 🎯 Featured Project: AI Travel Planner (in collaboration with DXC Technology)
+## 🎯 Featured Project: AI Travel Planner for DXC Technology
 **Transforming Travel Planning with AI**
 Explore how my team and I developed an innovative AI-powered travel planner that redefines trip planning.
 This application simplifies booking flights, hotels, and crafting full itineraries tailored to user preferences using OpenAI and SerpAPI.